fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 }
 ```

 The callback function is given a reference to the cache and the data returned by the mutation as parameters.
-For example, in our case this would be the created person.
+For example, in our case, this would be the created person.

-The code reads the cached state of <em>ALL\_PERSONS</em> query using [readQuery](https://www.apollographql.com/docs/react/caching/cache-interaction/#readquery) function and updates the cache with [writeQuery](https://www.apollographql.com/docs/react/caching/cache-interaction/#writequery-and-writefragment) function adding the new person to the cached data.
+The code reads the cached state of the <em>ALL\_PERSONS</em> query using [readQuery](https://www.apollographql.com/docs/react/caching/cache-interaction/#readquery) function and updates the cache with [writeQuery](https://www.apollographql.com/docs/react/caching/cache-interaction/#writequery-and-writefragment) function adding the new person to the cached data.

 Note that readQuery will throw an error if your cache does not contain all of the data necessary to fulfill the specified query.
 This can be solved using a try-catch block.

 <!-- On myös olemassa tilanteita, joissa ainoa järkevä tapa saada välimuisti pidettyä ajantasaisena on _update_-callbackillä tehtävä päivitys.  -->
-In some situations the only sensible way to keep the cache up to date is using the _update_-callback.
+In some situations, the only sensible way to keep the cache up to date is using the _update_ callback.

-When necessary it is possible to disable cache for the whole application or [single queries](https://www.apollographql.com/docs/react/api/react/hooks/#options) by setting the field managing the use of cache, [fetchPolicy](https://www.apollographql.com/docs/react/data/queries/#configuring-fetch-logic) as <em>no-cache</em>.
+When necessary, it is possible to disable cache for the whole application or [single queries](https://www.apollographql.com/docs/react/api/react/hooks/#options) by setting the field managing the use of cache, [fetchPolicy](https://www.apollographql.com/docs/react/data/queries/#configuring-fetch-logic) as <em>no-cache</em>.

 Be diligent with the cache.
-Old data in cache can cause hard to find bugs.
+Old data in cache can cause hard-to-find bugs.
 As we know, keeping the cache up to date is very challenging.
 According to a coder proverb:

 > <i>There are only two hard things in Computer Science: cache invalidation and naming things.</i> Read more [here](https://www.google.com/search?q=two+hard+things+in+Computer+Science&oq=two+hard+things+in+Computer+Science).